Expedition Types¶

 Main Risks¶

-- cargo loss
+- cargo damage or partial loss during combat

 Typical Outputs¶